EXCLUSIVE-Iran steps up weapons supply to Yemen's Houthis via Oman-officials

 Central Command, said he suspected an Iranian role in arming the

-Houthis and noted Iran was one of the possible suppliers of the
+Houthis and noted that Iran was one of the possible suppliers of

 "I do think Iran is playing a role in some of this.
 They do